 A synbiotic is a mixture of both probiotics and prebiotics together, where the prebiotic acts as food to nourish the beneficial probiotic bacteria.

 What are the benefits of a synbiotic?

 In a nutshell, the uniqueness of synbiotics lies in its synergism, its ability to allow two important nutrients to work together for a better outcome.
-Prebiotics viability is improved when used along with probiotics, they support the survival of the probiotic bacteria during their passage through the upper intestinal tract.
-The right prebiotics taken together with probiotics can ensure efficient implantation of bacteria in the colon as well as stimulate the growth of probiotics.
-By feeding the bacteria the food they love at the moment of supplementation, they can grow, multiply, and support overall wellness.
+Probiotics viability is improved when taken with prebiotics.
+Prebiotics support the survival of the probiotic bacteria during their passage through the upper intestinal tract.
+The right prebiotics taken together with probiotics can ensure efficient implantation of bacteria in the colon as well as stimulate the growth/replication of probiotics.
 Another clear benefit of a synbiotic is that it is a convenient 2-in-1 product – you do not have to reach for both a probiotic and prebiotic at your health food store, you can reap all the health benefits with one supplement instead of two.
 A well designed synbiotic pairs a specific prebiotic with the probiotic strains to gain the greatest outcomes.

 To optimize your gut health, consider changing up your routine and adding a Synbiotic to your supplement regimen.
 Your microbiome will thank you!